Skip to content

 If you need help with recruitment services or employment law for your business, Vero HR provides expert HR services tailored to your needs.

-Garden leave, sometimes also known as gardening leave, is when a leaving employee is asked to not attend the workplace or perform any of their duties during their notice period.
+Garden leave, sometimes also known as gardening leave, is when a leaving employee is asked not to attend the workplace or perform any of their duties during their notice period.
 It can be used for an employee who has resigned, been made redundant, or been dismissed.

 The employee will still be contractually employed by the organisation.
 This means the employer will be obliged to provide the usual salary as well as any benefits during this period.
 However, the employee will be asked not to do any of their work or communicate with any colleagues or clients, either from home or the place of work.
 They may, however, be required to provide information or assistance to the employer during the period.